WellthCare

 Borrow this from benefits rollouts: build your gym in phases

-One reason benefits programs succeed is that good ones don’t demand a huge leap on day one.
+Why do some benefits programs work?
+They don't ask for a huge leap on day one.
 They create a low-risk entry point, prove value, then expand.
 Do the same with your home gym.

 Phase 1: remove barriers to trial (roughly $50-$100)